The Essential Guide to Borough Market, London

 About Borough Market: History & Character

-That mix of old infrastructure, modern food culture, and constant movement is what gives Borough Market its energy — and why it never feels like a polished tourist attraction.
+Like many traditional markets, it declined in the 1970s, then revived in the 1990s as specialist producers moved in.
+That mix of old infrastructure, modern food culture and constant movement is what gives Borough Market its energy — lively, characterful and never overly polished.

 The Tate Modern houses some fabulous modern and contemporary art.
 Visit the viewing platform for spectacular views across the Thames or relax in their café.